mcpcpc/mcpcpc.github.io/_posts/2020-12-02-linode-x-vnc.md

 this process on a different VM, I at least won't waste any time figuring out what went wrong.

+## Prerequisits

+For this tutorial, you will need Docker all ready installed on an image of your choosing.
+I would recommend browsing the Linode Marketplace and using the preconfigured Docker image, which uses Debian.

 ## X Server

 To begin, let's make sure that we have an SSH session going and are logged in as